zeling595/tp/docs/UserGuide.md

 #### Saving the data

-ConciergeBook data are saved in the hard disk automatically after any command that changes the data.
+ConciergeBook data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
 The data will be saved in a `data/` folder inside the home folder for ConciergeBook.

 --------------------------------------------------------------------------------------------------------------------